darkcompet/csharp-net-log/README.md

-# Log for Net
+# Log for dotnet

-This provides logging for Net.
+This provides logging for dotnet.

 - Features